-- natural straws
+- natural straw

-- button thread (or any heavy duty thread)
+- button thread (or other strong thread)

 - yarn needle

 First you need to soak the straws and cut them into 2inch pieces.
 I explained this in detail in my tutorial for a straw and pompom garland.

 1.Take a piece of thread about twice the length of your arm and thread the yarn needle–no need to knot it.
 String four straw pieces almost to the end of your thread.
 Pull the threads until the straws meet, but don’t pull too hard or you will split the straws.
 Then tie a square knot (that’s the plain old kind).
 You can trim the end, but don’t cut the working thread.

 2. Now pull the thread through two straw pieces and

 4. Thread two more pieces and tie at the top (the opposite end you just strung them from)